boyter/boyter.org/content/posts/sloc-cloc-code-performance.md

 ![Flame Graph Start](/static/sloc-cloc-code-revisited/flame-graph-interesting.png)

 Interesting.
-Looks like there is some sort of hash table lookup and if it can be avoided it will shave 6% of the total running time of the application.
+Looks like there is a hash table lookup and if it can be avoided it will shave 6% of the total running time of the application.
 The offending code is,

 {{<highlight go>}}
 complexityBytes := LanguageFeatures[fileJob.Language].ComplexityBytes
 {{</highlight>}}

 Every time the method is called it goes back to the language lookup and looks for the bytes it needs to identify complexity.
 This method is called a lot, almost every single byte in the file in some cases.
 If we look this information up once and pass it along to the method we can save potentially thousands of lookups and a lot of CPU burn time.
-A simple change to implement and the result looks like the below.
+A simple change to implement this and after another test the result looks like the below.

 ![Flame Graph Start](/static/sloc-cloc-code-revisited/flame-graph-after.png)